ellaudet/dsslearnr/README.md

 # dsslearnr: Review Exercises for Data Analysis for Social Science

-This repository contains [`learnr`](https://rstudio.github.io/learnr/index.html) tutorials with review exercises for [*Data Analysis for Social Science: A Friendly and Practical Introduction*](https://press.princeton.edu/books/paperback/9780691199436/data-analysis-for-social-science) by Elena Llaudet and Kosuke Imai, published by Princeton University Press.
+This repository contains [`learnr`](https://rstudio.github.io/learnr/index.html) tutorials with review exercises for [*Data Analysis for Social Science: A Friendly and Practical Introduction*](https://press.princeton.edu/books/paperback/9780691199436/data-analysis-for-social-science) by Elena Llaudet and Kosuke Imai.

 They are interactive R tutorials to use after completing the readings and performing the analyses explained in the book — they are meant to supplement, not replace, the book.
 Each includes multiple-choice questions and hands-on coding exercises, with instant feedback so students can check their understanding on their own.
 At the end, students can generate a progress report of their work.